EddieBoyle2019/CRESHMap/README.md

 Exports a CSV with one new column for supermarkets 2024 densities, added to the 'master' CRESHMap data file

 R Tidyverse

+##### Datazones_TimeSeriesData_5.R

+Uses CSV data from tobacco_data_2024.R

+Uses CSV Data from existing 'master' CRESHMap data file

+Exports a CSV with two new columns for smoking 2024 densities (Tobacco and Nicotine Vapour), added to the 'master' CRESHMap data file

+R Tidyverse